BoutValentin/Svelte-AlertNotify/README.md

 ```

-One more detail : the closing mark is on the right and appear when youre mouse is over the right.
-You can also kill the notification by swipping to the right or left
+One more detail : the closing mark is on the right and appear when youre mouse is over it.
+You can also kill the notification by swipping to the right or left.
 # Todos

 What I planned for V2 :